 Privacy Laws: The New Normal

-With the recent surge in privacy laws, fund managers question if they need to be compliant and how these new laws may affect them.
+With the recent surge in privacy laws, fund managers are questioning if they need to be compliant and how these new laws may affect them.
 What do fund managers need to consider about the information they collect from their investors and how they market to all investors?

 With the implementation of the General Data Protection Regulation (“GDPR”) in 2018 and the California Consumer Privacy Act (“CCPA”) now in effect on January 1, 2020, compliance with privacy regulations have become paramount to mitigating business risk.
 Despite attempts by the Government Accountability Office, there is no uniform federal regulation.
 Unfortunately, this could lead to 50 separate state level laws, making adherence all the more complicated and costly.
 Some of the many factors to be considered as privacy laws come into effect are: who will be protected, what will be protected, who will be required to comply, and what, if any, data security requirements by the state will be imposed.
 It is essential for fund managers to understand how these regulations affects their data operations and fund marketing.